bgalde-dev/Web-Design-Challenge/README.md

 * The dashboard for the base project requirements.
 This gives an analysis of weather data vs. latitude of various cities around the world.
 * The second dashboard is based on a previous project that will visualize data created via a Jupyter Notebook.
-This data is in regards to Mouce tumor size vs. several anti-cancer drugs.
+This data is in regards to Mouse tumor size vs. several anti-cancer drugs.